 As part of our ongoing effort to ensure the ACB community is safe, respected, and welcome, all participants in virtual and in-person ACB events must read and agree to ACB's Code of Conduct.
-ACB takes any violation of the code seriously, and we encourage concerns and complaints be sent to the following email: firstname.lastname@example.org.
+ACB takes any violation of the code seriously, and we encourage concerns and complaints be sent to the following email: email@example.com.
 You may also leave a voicemail at: (929) 243-4145.
+The Human Resources/Payroll Specialist monitors these channels.
+Reports may also be filed with the President or Executive Director.
 Your correspondence will be kept in confidence, fully investigated, and acted upon.

 Code of Conduct

 Approved February 22, 2020

 The American Council of the Blind (hereinafter referred to as ACB) is committed to maintaining the integrity of its events by creating a welcoming, professional, safe, and respectful environment for all who attend and/or participate in its events.
 The term "events" shall include conferences, meetings, functions, or any other gatherings sponsored or convened by ACB.

 All participants at ACB events are required to adhere to this Code of Conduct policy as drafted and adopted by the ACB board of directors.
 This policy defines prohibited conduct as including, but not limited to:

 - unwelcome verbal, visual, or physical conduct on the basis of race, color, sex, religion, age, national origin, disability, genetic information, gender identification, sexual orientation, or any other characteristic protected by applicable law, or;

 - disrespectful, offensive and/or threatening conduct, verbal abuse, stalking, bullying, violence, or intimidation.